 How to create a silent uninstall package with PDQ Connect

 PDQ Connect is our agent-based solution designed to manage those hard-to-reach remote devices.
-True to our brand, Connect makes creating and deploying uninstall packages easy.
+True to our brand, Connect makes creating and deploying uninstall packages easy — not to mention you can even automate those packages.
 Here's how to create and deploy a silent uninstall package in PDQ Connect.

 In PDQ Connect, click on a device link.